mariusvi/ai-tg-bot/README.md

 ## INTRODUCTION
-This Telegram bot is designed to control a blockchain and interact with the Binance cryptocurrency exchange.
+This Telegram bot is designed to control python code and interact with the Binance cryptocurrency exchange and blockchain.
 The bot also fetches news data and stores it in a SQLite database, where it is aggregated and used to create a predictive model.
 The model can be used to predict future prices on the exchange.

 ## INSTALATION
 - Clone the repository to your local machine.